Shopify/mobile-buy-sdk-ios/README.md

 ### Errors [⤴](#table-of-contents)

 The completion for either a `query` or `mutation` request will always contain an optional `Graph.QueryError` that represents the current error state of the request. **It's important to note that `error` and `response` are NOT mutually exclusively.** That is to say that it's perfectly valid to have a non-nil error and response.
-The presence of error can represent both a network error (network error, invalid JSON, etc) or a GraphQL error (invalid query syntax, missing parameter, etc).
+The presence of error can represent both a network error (such as a network error, or invalid JSON) or a GraphQL error (such as invalid query syntax, or a missing parameter).
 The `Graph.QueryError` is an `enum` so checking the type of error is trivial:

 ```swift
 client.queryGraphWith(query) { response, error in
     if let response = response {
         // Do something
     } else {

         if let error = error, case .http(let statusCode) = error {
             print("Query failed.
 HTTP error code: \(statusCode)")
         }